 Throughout history, luxury has always been socially valued, both in a negative and positive way.
 In ancient Greece and Rome, indulgence in luxury was so attractive and such a powerful social influence that it was viewed as undermining governance.
 In the Middle Ages, gold and precious stones, which served as the emblems of luxury, were reserved for royalty and divines.
 Later, they became the prerogative first of the aristocracy and then of the wealthy bourgeoisie.
 Currently, the ownership of particular luxury goods is still regarded as a marker of social class or of membership in an elite group.
 Possession of luxury products also attracts the admiration of friends and others.
 Simply carrying a luxury accessory might provide the opportunity to participate in exclusive social events without feeling out of place.

 However, there have always been individuals who desired and could afford luxury products without the need to exhibit or share their passion with the rest of society.
 For instance, the affluent individuals who collect luxury vintage cars typically do not broadcast the number of unique cars parked in their garage.
 Instead, luxury is a personal pleasure that is shared only with very close friends or relatives.
 There is no need for product display if the primary purpose of luxury is cultivation of a passion, relaxation, enjoying a marvellous experience, or satisfying one’s curiosity regarding the best item in a particular field.
 This attitude reveals another aspect of the social value of luxury, which is based on the distinction between a view of luxury that is based on its effect on others and a view in which luxury is personal.

+In addition, the relevance of the social dimension is confirmed by Kapferer and Bastien (2009), who identify a “luxury for others” and a “luxury for oneself”.
+The model presented hereby tries to make a further step, by clearly splitting the luxury market into a proper luxury “industry” (i.e. goods with a social value either for differentiating or belonging to a group) and the extra niche portion, which overlap the market of arts (and possibly does not follow the same business rules as the industrial market).